naturuplift/NoteMindAI/README.md

 <br/>-

 ## Description
-SynthNotes is a cutting-edge, Collaborative Note-Taking App designed to improve productivity and collaboration among users.
-With AI-powered summarization, real-time collaboration, and an array of other advanced features, SynthNotes stands out as the go-to solution for students, professionals, and teams who aspire to manage their notes efficiently and collaborate seamlessly.
+NoteMind AI is an innovative, AI-powered Note-Taking App crafted to elevate individual creativity and productivity.
+By leveraging advanced AI functionalities like intelligent summarization, writing assistance, and voice transcription, NoteMind AI sets itself apart as the premier choice for writers, researchers, students, and professionals seeking to enhance their note-taking and idea generation processes.
+While it also facilitates collaboration, its core strength lies in its AI capabilities that act as an additional "brain" for users, offering personalized suggestions and insights.
+NoteMind AI is the ideal companion for those aiming to streamline their workflow, organize their thoughts more effectively, and unlock their creative potential.

 Collaborators of the project: Karen Bourgeois, Ikechukwu Mbanugo and Arnaldo Sepulveda

 ## Features
-- **User Authentication:** Secure signup, login, and profile management.
+-    **User Authentication:** Secure signup, login, and profile management to ensure your notes are private and protected.
-- **Note Management:** Create, edit, delete, and categorize notes with rich text formatting.
+-    **Note Management:** Effortlessly create, edit, delete, and categorize notes with rich text formatting to capture your thoughts and ideas clearly.
-- **Collaborative Editing:** Share and collaborate on notes in real-time with other users.
+-    **AI-Powered Assistance:**
-- **AI-Powered Summarization:** Get concise, accurate summaries of lengthy notes.
+-        **Summarization:** Generate summaries of notes for quick reviews.
+-        **Writing Assistance:** Get intelligent suggestions to continue your flow of thought or overcome writer's block.
+-        **Voice Transcription:** Use text-to-voice features for hands-free note-listening.
-- **Actionable Item Extraction:** Automatically convert action points in notes into tasks or reminders.
+-        **Actionable Item Extraction:** Transform action points within notes into tasks or reminders with ease.
-- **Contextual Recommendations:** Receive suggestions for related notes and external references based on the content.
+-        **Contextual Recommendations:** Receive AI-driven suggestions for related notes and external references, enhancing your research and study.
+-    **Note Sharing:** Easily share notes with colleagues or friends by providing a link that grants them access to read or edit, enhancing flexibility in collaboration without real-time constraints.
-- **Search and Filter:** Easily find notes with robust search and filter capabilities.
+-    **Search and Filter:** Powerful search and filtering options to quickly locate the notes you need.

 ## Technologies Used
 - **Backend:** Node.js, Express.js
-- **Frontend:** Handlebars.js, AJAX for smooth interactions
+- **Frontend:** EJS, Fetch for smooth interactions
 - **Database:** MySQL, Sequelize ORM
 - **Authentication:** express-session, cookies
 - **AI Services:** OpenAI's GPT-3 for summarization and other AI-driven features